delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 A vertex with no children (degree 0) is called a **leaf**.

-Vetrices other than leaves / roots are called **internal vertices**.
+Vertices other than leaves / roots are called **internal vertices**.
 These are sometimes called downward branches in a **rooted tree**.

 A **subtree** is a tree that comes from a vertex that isn't the **root** vertex.
 You can have a subtree of a subtree.